 You’ve just bought yourself a new WD Elements hard drive for your MacBook Pro.
 You’ve hooked it up to your MacBook ok.

 Try as hard as you can you can’t drag any files onto it.
 It’s why you bought the thing.
 But your WD Elements drive seems blocked.

 Your Mac won’t put anything on it.
 So what use is it to you now?

 Why is this happening?

-Is it you’ve heard that your WD Elements drive can work fine on a Mac.
-And you’re here to find out how.
+Your WD Elements drive can work fine on Your Mac.